Select Page

 The Continental Divide Trail is where adventure and exploration lay the groundwork for many amazing books.

-Distinct from the other two trails that make up America’s iconic Triple Crown of Hiking, the Continental Divide Trail is not yet a complete trail.
+Distinct from the other two trails that make up America’s iconic Triple Crown of Hiking, the Continental Divide Trail (CDT) is not yet a complete trail.
 It is a hodgepodge of smaller trails, dirt roads, paved roads, and GPS waypoints.
-There is no definitive way to hike the CDT.
+When it comes to hiking the Contindental Divide Trail, there is no definitive way.
 The route you choose route is up to you.

 It is also a difficult trail to navigate, which is why, along with beautiful coffee table books and compelling memoirs, we have included a number of CDT trail guides in our list of books below.
 Read on to discover the best books about hiking the CDT.